 - E-bank payments

-In order to get you an idea of which payment platform to choose, we prepared a short introduction of the three top ones, which you can’t really survive without in China.
+To get you an idea of which payment platform to choose, we prepared a short introduction of the three top ones, which you can’t survive without in China.

 Third-Party Online Payment Market

 According to iResearch, the three platforms that made it to the top of their “China’s Third-Party Online Payment Market in Q2 2017” report are Alipay, UnionPay and TenPay with shares of 28%, 27% and 12%.
-It is claimed that in the recent years users have inclined towards mobile payment methods, which are faster than the desktop transfers, and will soon become the number one of all online payment methods.
+In recent years, users have inclined towards mobile payment methods, which are faster and more convenient than the desktop transfers.

-Overall, China’s Third-Party Mobile Payment Market in Q2 2017 reached over 23 trillion, i.e. it rose by 22.5% compared to the previous year results.
-Alipay took 55% of the third-party mobile payment market share, TenPay – 39.8%, and other payment companies had a share of 5.8% in total, which clearly shows the duopoly of Alipay and TenPay in the Third-party mobile payment market has been securely stabilized.
+Overall, China’s Third-Party Mobile Payment Market in Q2 2017 reached over 23 trillion, i.e. it rose by 22.5% compared to the previous year's results.
+Alipay took 55% of the third-party mobile payment market share, TenPay – 39.8%, and other payment companies had a share of 5.8% in total, which clearly shows the duopoly of Alipay and TenPay in the Third-party mobile payment market has stabilized.

-According to its users’ opinion, Alipay has a larger range of online and offline merchants.
-And as it’s a “baby” of Alibaba Group, it’s the only payment option accepted by Tmall and Taobao, two giant e-commerce platforms having 83% share of the mobile online shopping market, according to iResearch.
-What’s also worth mentioning is that Alipay is a standalone app, which makes it considered as a more secure service than TenPay, for example, which is integrated into WeChat and QQ apps.
+According to its users’ opinion, Alipay has a more extensive range of online and offline merchants.
+And as it’s a “baby” of Alibaba Group, it’s the only payment option accepted by Tmall and Taobao, two giant e-commerce platforms having an 83% share of the mobile online shopping market, according to iResearch.
+What’s also worth mentioning is that Alipay is a standalone app, which makes it considered a more secure service than TenPay, for example, which is integrated into WeChat and QQ apps.